manalynx/100-days-of-code/log.md

 4- Done with adding all the required elements to the atribute page.\
 5- Passed the test (without style yet only coded the main requierments).\

+**Thoughts**:\
-**Thoughts** Revising html and scc helped me for more understanding to the main concepts of both of them.\
+Revising html and scc helped me for more understanding to the main concepts of both of them.\
 Some of what I learned : \
 1- More about selectors.\
 2- Targeting specific attribute within an element.\